zdravkov/kendo-docs/api/wrappers/jsp/listView.md

 ### dataBound `String`

-Fires when the list view has received data from the data source. and is about to render it.
+Fires when the list view has received data from the data source and it is already rendered.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [dataBound](/api/web/listview#events-dataBound) event documentation.